edsandorf/gizmo/README.md

 In order keep everything readable and maintainable, please adhere to the code style.
 For details, please see the [R chapter](http://r-pkgs.had.co.nz/r.html) of 'R packages' by Hadley Wickham.

 # How to cite gizmo?
-Please cite as: Sandorf, E. D., 2019, gizmo: Useful tools and functions for statistical analysis and choice modeling in R, v. x.x.x.x, https://github.com/edsandorf/gizmo
+Please cite as: Sandorf, E. D., 2019, gizmo: A Collection of Utility Functions for Choice Modeling and Statistical Analysis, https://github.com/edsandorf/gizmo

-where x.x.x.x is replaced by the version number of the package used